What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

 \subsection{Are LLM Agent Simulations Useful for Policy?}

-Scholars remain divided on the usefulness of LLM agent simulations.
-This debate reflects a fundamental tension captured in Bill Buxton's distinction between ``\textit{building the thing right}'' versus ``\textit{building the right thing} \cite{buxton2010sketching}.''
-Proponents emphasize ``\textit{building the thing right},'' focusing on technical sophistication and agent architectures \cite{park2023generative, park2024generative, li2024agent, horton2023large, karten2025llm, zhang2024simulating}.
-Critics, by contrast, question whether such simulations are the ``\textit{right thing}'' at all, warning against the risks of treating speculative outputs as predictive truths \cite{arnstein1969ladder, zhou2024real, agnew2024illusion, kapania2025simulacrum, 10.1145/3715275.3732212}.
+Scholars remain divided on the usefulness of LLM agent simulations for policy.
+This debate echoes Bill Buxton's distinction between ``\textit{building the thing right}'' versus ``\textit{building the right thing} \cite{buxton2010sketching}.''
+While prior work has emphasized increasingly sophisticated agent architectures \cite{park2024generative, sumers2023cognitive, tang2025gensim, gao2023s3}, critics warn that speculative simulations risk being mistaken for predictive truth \cite{arnstein1969ladder, zhou2024real, kapania2025simulacrum}.

-Our work suggests a third path: through iterative, stakeholder-engaged design, LLM agent simulations can \textit{become} the right thing within particular policy contexts.
-Rather than assuming simulations are inherently useful or inherently useless, we found that usefulness emerges through a design process in which developers and policymakers jointly explore a design space defined by the intersection of technical possibilities and policy needs.

-Indeed, by situating simulation development within the everyday decision-making practices of emergency preparedness professionals, we observed how LLM agent simulations could have practical utility.
-The simulations did not replace policymaker judgment or provide absolute predictive forecasts.
-Instead, they functioned as technology probes, surfacing tacit knowledge of the problem domain and enabling the testing of hypotheses that would be costly, or impossible to trial in the real world.
-Policymakers gradually progressed from validating simulations against mundane scenarios to using them for novel explorations, converting abstract outputs into concrete training protocols and evacuation procedures.